The holiday season is that time of the year when life slows down, families and friends gather, and there’s cheer all around.

 7. Do something new.

-Here are great two ideas to get you going.
+Here is one idea to get you going.

-Idea # 2.
-Learn how God wired you to enjoy sexual intimacy with your husband
+Learn how God wired you to enjoy sexual intimacy with your husband!

 Do you want to start loving –and anticipating– sex again?